 In this example we will change the font for the whole Story.

-The current font in our story is the default Studio font named 'Lato' and we want to change that to a font named 'Indie Flower' (just for the sake of showing a clear difference here between the font styles).
+The current font in our story is the default font named 'Lato' and we want to change that to a font named 'Indie Flower' (just for the sake of showing a clear difference here between the font styles).

 This is how our Story currently looks: